nhthang9x/Yolo-pytorch/README.md

 ## Test

-For each type of dataset (VOC or COCO), I provide 3 different of test scripts:
+For each type of dataset (VOC or COCO), I provide 3 different test scripts:

 If you want to test a trained model with a standard VOC dataset, you could run:
 - **python test_xxx_dataset.py --year year**: For example, python test_coco_dataset.py --year 2014